na-na-hi/renget/archive/smgenskins.md

  - Thor
    - \

 - Tiamat
    - \

  - Tsukuyomi
    - \

  - Tyr
    - Sock Puppetyr's Sock Voicelines just will not shut the fuck up, especially after Ult.
-Slight disadvantage.
+Slight disadvantage, since the enemy always knows where you are for 5 seconds after doing anything with a audiable voiceline.

  - Ullr
-   - Cutting Edge Ullr Fun-pocalypse Ullr
+   - Cutting Edge Ullr & Fun-pocalypse Ullr is banned at an SPL level.
+No idea why.
    - Despite it's popularity amongst tryhards, the Survior skin has no actual skin benefits, aside from clean animations and simple effects.

  - Vamana